-God's creation is based on numbers that form mathematical laws and principles that govern everything around us.
+God's creation is based on mathematical laws of numbers that govern everything around us.
 The awesome complexity of the earth, as well as the immense expanse of space and all it contains, is witnesses that an intelligent Being with tremendous power made them.
-They are an eternal testimony that a God DOES exist who both created them and continuously upholds them with laws he set in place.
-The Bible tells us the universe is so amazing that every human is capable of ultimately concluding that He exists (Romans 1:20).
+The numbers we discover related to our universe are so amazing that every human who understands them should conclude that God DOES exist (Romans 1:20)!

-The Milky Way galaxy we live in roughly contains 100 billion stars.
-Astronomers have also estimated that the number of galaxies in the observable universe is 200 BILLION!
-The current diameter of the observable area is about 93 BILLION light years.
-The width of the ENTIRE universe (the parts we can and cannot see) is bigger still.
+The stars in our Milky Way galaxy numbers more than 100 billion!
+Astronomers have estimated that the total amount of galaxies in the observable universe numbers around 200 BILLION!
+The current diameter of the observable area we see from earth is about 93 BILLION light years.
+The width of all that is out in space (the parts we can and cannot see) is bigger still.
 In comparison, the width of a typical galaxy is only 30,000 light-years.

-The first natural division of time we find in the Bible is a day.
-When God ordained periods of rest and worship for Israel he marked them with the number seven.
+The first natural division of time we find when God created the universe, and earth, is a day.
+When God ordained periods of rest and worship for Israel he marked them with a seven, one of his special numbers.
 The seventh day is a weekly holy day.
 The seventh Hebrew month has special Biblical Feast days within it.
 The seventh year was deemed a year of rest for the land.
 Every seven times seven years (49) marked a very special period known as the year of Jubilee.

 We see a law of numbers in nature as well.
 For example, we see a division in the animal kingdom into seven main sections or classifications.
 For an animal such as a dog, they are further classified as a vertebrata, then as a Mammalia, then of the order of Carnivore, the family of Canidae, the genus of dog and a species of retriever.